State Summary 2017 — Tennessee

 Our summer institutes had increased attendance this year.
-We found that teachers had more freedom to choose their professional development than in the recent past.
+We found that teachers were looking for resources that aligned with the updated state standards in science.

-The Farm Bureau Women's two cookbooks continue to sell.
-The Vol. I book is in its fifth printing.
+The Farm Bureau Women's cookbooks continue to sell.
+The Vol. II book is in its third printing.
 The books are sold through the county offices as well as phone orders handled in our state office.

 The Tennessee Foundation for Agriculture in the Classroom provides grants to schools that establish outdoor classroom gardens.
-Thirty-three schools received funds ($12,450) this year to start or continue their garden projects.
+Forty-seven schools received funds ($18,650) this year to start or continue their garden projects.
 Many schools that have been funded for projects in the past have become self-sufficient.

 Major Program Impacts or Outcomes

 100% of the teachers participating in our summer institutes said that they intend to incorporate AITC materials into their classroom activities.
-This represents a minimum of 8,000 additional students being introduced to agriculture's role in our society.
+This represents a minimum of 6,000 additional students being introduced to agriculture's role in our society.
 60,000 students participated in farm tours.
-Volunteers representing production agriculture, agriculture businesses and associations developed displays to share with teachers and students at seventy locations.
+Volunteers representing production agriculture, agriculture businesses and associations developed displays to share with teachers and students at seventy-two locations.

 By providing training to Extension Agents, the Foundation extends the reach of AITC materials to Tennessee's 328,086 4-H members.
 Lesson plans are distributed online and on cd-roms to agents.
 Since our 4-H program is still in the schools, contact with students is maintained through teachers, agents, volunteers and AITC staff.
 Our Extension Agents do not list their time separately for the AITC activities since they are an integral part of 4-H.